tuhalang/ruby-console-mcp/README.md

 - This tool provides powerful access to your Rails application
 - All commands are executed immediately without confirmation
-- Consider running in sandbox mode for testing: `RAILS_CONSOLE_COMMAND="bundle exec rails c --sandbox"`
+- Consider running in sandbox mode for testing: `RUBY_CONSOLE_COMMAND="bundle exec rails c --sandbox"`
 - Be cautious in production environments
 - Review commands carefully before execution
 - Consider implementing additional access controls based on your needs